 I decided to create some of the more popular car drawings to prove to myself that I could actually do this.
-A vehicle of any description is not a good subject for beginner artists but I'm willing to try if you are!
+A vehicle of any description is not the best subject for beginner artists to tackle but I'm willing to try if you are!

-The old favorite Ford Model T was the most popular vehicle for nearly twenty years so that's a pretty good achievement.
+I chose to draw the old favorite Ford Model T -- it was the most popular vehicle for nearly twenty years, a fantastic achievement for Ford.

 I found a good picture to copy and I am fairly happy with my results -- crooked lines and all.
 Since I'm brand new at creating images of any description, I think this is a cool car drawing!